Gemini-HUN/Spore_HUN_Money_Fix/README.md

 # Spore_HUN_Money_Fix
 Solution of the hard to read money.

-Your game needs to be in English or the mod doesn't work!
+Required en_us localization!
 This mod work in Hungarian language!

 If you need help for fix money in your localization contact me.